Kidney Disease In Your Cat

-Kidney transplants are an option for cats if you are fortunate enough to be able to afford them.
-They are more successful in cats than in dogs, but not nearly as successful as in humans.
+Kidney transplants are an option for cats if you are fortunate enough to be able to afford them and if your cat is young enough for the results to be successful.
+Kidney transplants are more successful in cats than in dogs, but not nearly as successful as in humans.
 Currently a little more than half of the cats that have kidney transplants survive six months.
 Of those that do, some have lived an additional three years.
 Success rates for transplant surgery generally go up as specific veterinary centers accumulate more experience with the procedure.
 Success rates vary markedly from one veterinary center to another.
 It is not just the expertise of the surgeons that accounts for this.
 Some veterinary centers are willing to attempt transplant surgery on cats that are already seriously ill.
 In those locations, the overall success rate will be lower than at veterinary centers that confine their surgery to more healthy cats.
 None of these university centers are transparent about providing usable success statistics.
-An article link and thumbnail photo at the top of this page has a more extensive discussion of this subject. (read here )
+An article link and thumbnail photo at the top of this page has a more extensive discussion of this subject. (read here)

 Is Hemodialysis An Option For My Cat?

 Hemodialysis , as it is performed on humans with failing kidneys, is not frequently performed in cats or dogs.
 A similar blood-cleansing effect for your cat can be obtained through peritoneal dialysis in which fluids are injected, and then removed from your pet’s abdomen.
 Performing hemodialysis, as done in humans, would be much harder due to the cat’s small size.
 I discourage peritoneal dialysis for anything but acute (sudden) kidney damage = perhaps the ingestion of something toxic, an overdose of medication, a sudden obstruction of urine flow due to a stone, or a traumatic accident.
 I believe that the procedure is too traumatic to cats to be subjected to frequently.